 Today, both countries face comparable public policy challenges in areas such as health, transport, indigenous issues, regional development, and managing the effects of the global economic crisis.
 The Canada-Australia Public Policy Initiative (CAPPI), launched by Prime Ministers Howard and Harper in 2007, brings together Australian and Canadian senior officials biennially for wide-ranging public policy discussions.
 The next meeting will be held in Canada in 2015.
 At any time there are a number of public servants placed in Australian and Canadian ministries on exchange.

 A comprehensive range of bilateral agreements cover issues such as trade, social security, air services, consular services abroad, mutual assistance in criminal matters and avoidance of double taxation.
-Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in over 40 countries where the other is not represented.
+Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in around 30 countries where the other is not represented.
 A working holiday program allows young people to travel and work for set periods in each other's country.

 People to people links